Would you like to work with us to care for the world as a way of serving God?

 8. Encourage your leader to lead

 Please tell your local church leaders and “Churches Together” leaders about the Joy in Enough Confession.
-Encourage them to use it for the Season of Creation.
-1 Sept-4 Oct
+Ask them to use it in Creation time (1 Sept – 4 Oct).

 9. Protect biodiversity